 The French press is one of the best coffee makers options for a few reasons.
 It is a simple, easy to use device, that delivers a great coffee despite the simplicity.
 But the French pot has also its design flaws, which puts off a lot of coffee lovers.

 Regular French Press vs Espro French Coffee Press

-One of the press pot’s flaws is the pot itself, the glass walls will allow the coffee to lose temperature very fast, and that is bad in two ways, when water cools down the extraction is slowed down to a minimum, so flavor and aroma extraction virtually stops after the first 5 minutes.
+One of the press pot’s flaws is the pot itself.
+The glass walls will allow the coffee to lose temperature very fast, and that is bad in two ways.
+When the water drops the temperature, the extraction is slowed down to a minimum.
+This causes the extraction of flavor and aroma to virtually stop after the first minute.
 The lower the steeping temperature, the poorer the extraction.
 The other problem, the more obvious one, is that coffee will be cold after a few minutes.

 8 Ounce Espro French Coffee Press

 Espro, a Canadian company, comes to our help and fixes all these problems with their innovative Espro Press.
 Their design team has recognized the flaws of the regular French pot and they came up with a press pot to fix all of these problems.

 The Espro press features stainless steel double wall, which fixes both the pot’s durability and the heat dissipation problem.
 You can add as much water as you want, the pot will not break anymore.
 You can drop it, and abuse it if you are clumsy like me, the pot will take a few dents easily.
 With the double wall the brewing temperature is maintained for considerably longer times, so you can get a full extraction.